Frequently Asked Questions

 If you’d prefer to arrive earlier in the day, that’s no problem.
 Your room might not quite be ready but we’re happy to store your bags while you explore the city in the meantime.
 Please let us know in advance if you’ll be arriving before 12pm so we can do our best to ensure your room is prepared.

 If you need to arrive on an earlier day, please let us know and we’ll always try our best to help.
-If you’re arriving in Oxford as a family, we can provide you with details of the best local hotels.
+If you’re arriving in Oxford as a family, we have created our own guide to our Favourite Oxford Hotels for your convenience.

 When is the latest I can depart?
 What if I want to stay for a few more days?